LRS4/explore-your-data/README.md

 #### JS Build Process

-Heroku's nodejs buidlpack will handle install for all the dependencies from the `packages.json` file.
+Heroku's nodejs buildpack will handle install for all the dependencies from the `packages.json` file.
 It will then trigger the `postinstall` command which calls `yarn build`.
 This will create the bundled `dist` folder which will be served by whitenoise.